lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 Locks are used to prevent accidents.
 Two types of locks: 1) CanNotDelete and 2) ReadOnly

-Locks assigned to resource groups are inherited by its child resources.
+> Locks assigned to resource groups ARE inherited by its child resources.

 #### Moving resources